-About Thomas Südhof, M.D.
+About Thomas C. Südhof, M.D.

-Professor, Molecular & Cellular Physiology
+Professor, Dept. of Molecular & Cellular Physiology and of Neurosurgery;

-Professor (By courtesy), Neurology & Neurological Sciences and of
+Professor (by courtesy), Dept. of Neurology & Neurological Sciences and of

 Psychiatry & Behavioral Science

-Thomas Christian Südhof was born in Göttingen, Germany, on Dec.
-22 in 1955, and obtained his M.D. and doctoral degrees from the University of Göttingen in 1982.
+Thomas Christian Südhof was born in Göttingen, Germany in 1955 and obtained his M.D. and doctoral degrees from the University of Göttingen in 1982.
 He performed his doctoral thesis work at the Max-Planck-Institut für biophysikalische Chemie in Göttingen with Prof. Victor P. Whittaker on the biophysical structure of secretory granules.
 From 1983-1986, Südhof trained as a postdoctoral fellow with Drs.
 Mike Brown and Joe Goldstein at UT Southwestern in Dallas, TX, and elucidated the structure, expression and cholesterol-dependent regulation of the LDL receptor gene.
 Südhof began his independent career in 1986 at UT Southwestern, where he stayed until 2008 and, among others, was the founding chair of the Department of Neuroscience.
 In 2008, Südhof moved to Stanford, and became the Avram Goldstein Professor in the School of Medicine at Stanford University.
 In addition, Südhof has been an Investigator of the Howard Hughes Medical Institute since 1986.